 Park: There are lovely, shaded, tree-lined paths in the Parco urbano Pineta di Castel Fusano, just inland from the seafront.
 They’re straight paths running north-south and east-west, combination of paved & unpaved.
 Good shaded option on a hot day.
 One can put together several km in here.

+Ostia Antica.
 Ostia Antica was the harbor city of ancient Rome.
-It is now a well-preserved archaeological site, about about 18 miles northeast of the city and 2 miles from the Mediterranean.
-It is a popular tourist destination due to its ancient buildings, frescoes, and mosaics.
-It’s also easily reachable from Rome via a 1/2 hour train ride and is only a few km from the airport.
-Ostia Antica makes for a good running option along its ancient roads.
-The stone surface is similar to the Appian Way, although there is grass/dirt on the side as well.
-It is about 1.2 miles from one end to the other in the Ostia Antica site (admission required).
-There are numerous add-on options.
-There are lovely farm fields on either side of the Antica site.
-Or, run to the sea, about 2 miles, and then along the water, where there is a separated bike path from Faber Beach to the port, and then a nice jaunt out to the harbor.
+It is now a well-preserved archaeological site and is a popular tourist destination due to its ancient buildings, frescoes, and mosaics.
+Run alsong its ancient road, on a stone surface similar to the Appian Way, although there is grass/dirt on the side as well.
+It’s ~1.2 miles from one end to the other in the Ostia Antica site (admission required).
+Add-on with lovely farm fields on either side of the Antica site.
+Or, run to the sea, about 2 miles (on not so pleasant streets).
+See above.